Petroleum industry in Azerbaijan: "Contract of the Century" and following years

-The State Oil Fund of Azerbaijan
+State Oil Fund of Azerbaijan

-The State Oil Fund of Azerbaijan was founded at the decree of former president Heydar Aliyev on 29 December 1999 and started to operate in 2001.
-It is a sovereign wealth fund where surplus revenues of oil industry is saved.
+The State Oil Fund of Azerbaijan was founded by the decree of former president Heydar Aliyev on 29 December 1999 and started to operate in 2001.
+It is a sovereign wealth fund where surplus revenues of the oil industry are saved.
 The main purposes of the Fund are to maintain macroeconomic stability and through decreasing dependence on oil and gas revenues and to foster the development of non-oil sector, to save revenues for future generations and to finance principal projects.
-Approximate amount of the Fund's financial reserves is 34.7 billion dollars.
-Fund's assets may be used for strategically important infrastructure projects but not for government borrowing.
+The approximate amount of the Fund's financial reserves is 34.7 billion dollars.
+The fund's assets may be used for strategically important infrastructure projects, but not for government borrowing.
 The strict target asset allocation of the Fund decreases investment risks.
 Funds flow mainly from the State Oil Company of Azerbaijan (SOCAR).
 The company has been described to run in an opaque manner, as it has complex webs of contracts and middlemen that non-government watchdog organizations say have led to the enrichment of the country's ruling elites.

 SOFAZ lacks transparency in its finances and in its contracting, which has raised questions about corruption.
 Critics have described projects funded by SOFAZ as useless, and noted that contracts have been awarded to companies owned by the ruling Aliyev family in Azerbaijan.